timothyjager/JBC-Soldering-Controller/README.md

 # JBC-Soldering-Controller

-The idea of this project is to make a simple JBC soldering station for the T245 and PA120 Micro Tweezers.
+The idea of this project is to make a simple JBC soldering station for the T245.
 It runs from a 24V DC power supply.
+Please note: I burnt out a C210 cartridge using this.
+I think it would be ok if there was power limiting, so I will try that at some point.

 Tested: